ChrisH2727/Milestone-1/readme.md

 The use cases listed below have been numbered so that they may be referenced by the test document.

-**Use case 1:** As a site user and a recruiter I want to know whether Chris Heisig is potentially the right candidate for my client.
+**Use case 1:** As a site visitor and a recruiter I want to know whether Chris Heisig is potentially the right candidate for my client.

-**Use case 2:** As a potential employer I want to determine if Chris Heisig has the appropriate mix of skills necessary for the role.
+**Use case 2:** As a potential employer I want to determine if Chris Heisig has the appropriate career background.

 **Use case 3:** As the site owner I want to present my work experience and my skills in the best possible light to get hired.